aws/aws-toolkit-vscode/extension-readme.md

 # <a id="top"></a>AWS Toolkit for Visual Studio Code

-The *AWS Toolkit for Visual Studio Code* is an extension that enables you to interact with [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/) from within the Visual Studio Code editor.
+The *AWS Toolkit for Visual Studio Code* is an extension that enables you to interact with certain services of [Amazon Web Services (AWS)](https://aws.amazon.com/what-is-aws/) from within the Visual Studio Code editor.

 The following screenshots show important parts of the Toolkit.